Mooshua/BitMod/README.md

 # BitMod

-An elegant BattleBit: Remastered modding framework designed to enable plugins of all kinds to operate simultaneously on the same API server.
+A fast, elegant, and modern BattleBit: Remastered modding framework designed to enable plugins of all kinds to operate simultaneously on the same API server.

 ## Introduction